top of page

 Below are my two new paintings capturing these memories and hopes on canvas.

-Impressionist Acrylic on canvas painting of Great Gable, Kirk Fell and Pillar in the Lake District
+Impressionist acrylic on canvas Lake District painting of Great Gable, Kirk Fell and Pillar.

-Impressionist Acrylic on canvas painting of Great Gable, Kirk Fell and Pillar in the Lake District
+Impressionist acrylic on canvas Lake District painting of Great Gable, Kirk Fell and Pillar.

 I hope that you enjoy these as much I loved painting them and remembering the journey.